Life insurance when pregnant

 We won’t categorise you as a non-smoker if you’ve only given up smoking since becoming pregnant.
 To qualify as a non-smoker you need to confirm that during the last 12 months you haven’t done any of the following:

-- used e-cigarettes (whether or not they contain nicotine as their impact on health is still undetermined)
+- used e-cigarettes or vapes (whether or not they contain nicotine as their impact on health is still undetermined)

 - used nicotine replacement products (such as nicotine patches)